CALACAS: a new concept of what death means

 They're used in the Day of the Deads (November 1) to decorate the celebration:

-they are characterized by their colorful clothes, their happy faces and
+they are characterized by their colorful clothes, their happy faces and their festive decorations.

 They're represented as gratifying rather and they aren't regret figures because the Mexican belief considere that dead souls doesn't like to be remembered as sad souls, so they think that death must be happy and optimistic event.